-7.1.1 At the planning policy stage (Local Plans and Neighbourhood Development Plans17):
+7.1.1 At the planning policy stage (Local Plans and Neighbourhood Development Plans):

-- A landscape and visual sensitivity and capacity study (LSCA)18 and/or Landscape Visual Impact Assessment (as appropriate) should be undertaken for all relevant sites (or land cover parcels) in the MH AONB and its setting where the potential for development is being assessed as part of the development plan process19. - This study should assess the sensitivity of these sites to types and scales of development being considered.
-The cumulative impact of development of the sites should be considered. - Where such studies identify that the sensitivity of the landscape to specific types and scales of development is high, or medium-high (and where any development impacts could not be fully mitigated), the development should be deemed to exceed the capacity of the landscape to accommodate that development20. - Where the identified landscape sensitivity is below these thresholds, assessments should be made of the specific quantum of development that could theoretically be accommodated on these sites, based on appropriate assumptions (for example, assumptions relating to design, density, layout, etc.). - Where the 'land cover parcels' that are used in the assessment are refined to smaller scale potential allocation sites, a further, site specific iteration of the LVSCS should be undertaken. - In order to maintain some landscape capacity for future development, not all of the sites that are considered to have landscape capacity for development should be allocated in one iteration of the development plan.
+- A landscape and visual sensitivity and capacity study (LSCA) and/or Landscape Visual Impact Assessment (as appropriate) should be undertaken for all relevant sites (or land cover parcels) in the MH AONB and its setting where the potential for development is being assessed as part of the development plan process. - This study should assess the sensitivity of these sites to types and scales of development being considered.
+The cumulative impact of development of the sites should be considered. - Where such studies identify that the sensitivity of the landscape to specific types and scales of development is high, or medium-high (and where any development impacts could not be fully mitigated), the development should be deemed to exceed the capacity of the landscape to accommodate that development. - Where the identified landscape sensitivity is below these thresholds, assessments should be made of the specific quantum of development that could theoretically be accommodated on these sites, based on appropriate assumptions (for example, assumptions relating to design, density, layout, etc.). - Where the 'land cover parcels' that are used in the assessment are refined to smaller scale potential allocation sites, a further, site specific iteration of the LVSCS should be undertaken.